 As the Mecca for climbers and adventure-seekers, Nepal is home to Mount Everest - the tallest mountain, Kali Gandaki - the deepest gorge, and Tilicho Lake - the highest lake in the world.
 In addition, it stands out with the only national flag on the planet to be shaped with a double pennant, rather than a quadrilateral.
 Massively diverse, with over 80 different ethnicities represented in Nepal’s population, this country is a hive of vibrant handicrafts, colours, flavours, tastes, smells and sounds.
 One particularly distinct sound is that of car horns honking in the capital, as a road safety measure.
 Legend has it that the yeti (also known as the Abominable Snowman) inhabits Nepal’s Himalayas.

-Journey into a wonderland of the exotic and enigmatic, full of strange fascination - from the erotic temples of Khajuraho and the splendid Taj Mahal, to the ashy presence of Hindu holy men and the world's only official living goddess.
+Journey into a wonderland of the exotic and enigmatic, full of strange fascination - from the remarkable temples of Khajuraho and the splendid Taj Mahal, to the world’s only official living goddess.

 With its ancient culture and the Himalayas as a backdrop, mountainous Nepal is a wealth of centuries-old stupas and temples.
 Bhutan, with the happiest citizens on earth, is an oasis of tranquillity.